How to buy a house

 It’s a difficult bridge to cross, but you’ll need to start being a bit savvy and stricter with your spending so you can start to build up a big enough deposit.

 The minimum deposit you’ll need is 5% of the overall price of the house, so if you were buying a £200,000 house, you’d need to save £10,000.
 However, it’s better to save as much deposit as you can as this can open the doors to better mortgage rates.
-Here we give you our top tips on how to save.
+Watch our videos where we share the best way for you to save for your first home.

 Find your home

 When looking for your perfect home it’s important that you think about what factors are most important to you.
-For example, is it the building itself, the location or having three bedrooms?
+For example, is it the house itself, the location or having three bedrooms?

 Agreement in Principle

-Once you’ve found a few houses you like, it’s important you get your Agreement in Principle before you start house viewings.
-Buying your first home is a lengthy process and it can feel very disheartening if you lose the house you love because you aren’t able to put a quick enough offer in.
-Luckily, we know an adviser or two who you can get in touch with if you need some help.
+Once you’ve found a few houses you like, it’s important you get your Agreement in Principle (also known as Decision in Principle) before you start house viewings.
+Buying your first home is a lengthy process and it can feel disheartening if you lose the house you love because you aren’t able to put an offer in quick enough.
+Luckily, we know an adviser or two who you can help if you need it.

 We don’t want to be the ones to break it to you, but while the house viewing stage may seem like the most exciting step of buying a house, it’s arguably one of the hardest stages.

-It’s so easy to let your emotions run away with you when looking at houses and it’s so easy to fall in love with the way someone has decorated their home and staged it, rather than thinking about the practicalities e.g. the amount of space, the location etc.
+It’s easy to let your emotions run away with you and fall in love with the way someone has decorated their home and staged it, rather than thinking about the practicalities.
+Try to remember what really matters when viewing houses, such as the amount of space the house offers and the location.

 Put in an offer